project-oak/arcsjs-chromium/doc/explainer/index.md

 ### Isolation

 The specifics of how component isolation is achieved are flexible and open to discussion and evolution.
+Our approach requires making many small isolation containers, e.g. one per font when invoking the ranking function.

 We’ve experimented with both web workers and [SES](https://github.com/endojs/endo/tree/master/packages/ses)[^2].
 Related efforts include [Fenced Frames](https://chromestatus.com/feature/5699388062040064) and [Shadow Realms](https://github.com/tc39/proposal-shadowrealm).
 We intend to explore these further with the involved communities.
 We’re aware that best practices to mitigate side channel attacks frequently default to full process isolation.
 ArcsJs can use isolation in such a manner, should it be determined to be a requirement.
 It is understood that full process isolation can be a prohibitive cost for some use cases and platforms, e.g. due to latency or system resource overhead.

 We have explored the use of WebAssembly for finer-grained lighter weight isolation.
 While this is beyond the scope of what is considered in this proposal, in addition to the obvious benefit of multi-language component support, Wasm may have the potential to enable use cases that have more components, lower latency needs, and so forth in the future.

-We have work underway to explore covert channel attacks and mitigations in the open with a research-oriented test bed, to inform our isolation approaches and to better understand risk levels and tradeoffs.
+Beyond ensuring isolation of components, we have to consider covert channels between the hosting webpage and colluding untrusted components.
+We have work underway to explore such covert channel attacks and mitigations in the open with a research-oriented test bed, to inform our isolation approaches and to better understand risk levels and tradeoffs.

 ### Standards

 Looking ahead, if the ArcsJs-based proposal (or something similar) turns out to make sense, it could benefit from multiple specifications.
-Examples of things one might want to make pluggable include (a) the privacy-preserving framework itself, (b) the JS component with VDOM-style template rendering (potentially considering each separately), (c) the policy enforcement layer.
+Examples of things one might want to make pluggable include (a) isolation primitives, (b) restricting DOM reads (to replace the VDOM-style template rendering), (c) policy enforcement, and (d) the privacy-preserving framework itself.

 There are a number of existing and proposed relevant technologies and specifications.
 We mentioned Fenced Frames and Shadow Realms previously in the context of isolation.
 Web Components, perhaps with some modifications, could be relevant for constraining DOM access.
 Intersection Observer could be relevant to ensure rendered UI visibility.